BoidCMS/boidcms.github.io/developer/theme-basics.md

 While not strictly necessary, some useful files to include in your theme are `post.php` (a custom template for pages with `post` types) and `blank.php` (a blank template for plugins that create dynamic pages).

+?> To use custom template files as custom page templates in the admin panel, you must first register them using the [`tpl`](/developer/actions) action.
+This action allows the admin panel to recognize and make use of your custom templates.
+Remember to register each custom template file you add before expecting it to be available for use.

 ## Theme code example

 ### blog.php **(required)**